Internal mini form

 While orthopedic reasons for surgery can be numerous, some opt for surgery to improve functionality and use it to address feeding difficulties, bowel and bladder challenges, ensure joint stability, correct spinal curvatures, or minimize drooling, for example.
 Some may wish to decrease chronic pain levels.
 Others may elect surgery for appearance, hygiene or caregiver reasons.
 This may involve improvements in gait, standing, bracing, aligning bite, or improving the appearance of a smile.

 For general information on surgery, Surgery for Cerebral Palsy

-Gastroenterology surgery for children with cerebral palsy aims to improve the process of feeding, digestion, and bladder or bowel functioning.
+Gastroenterology surgery for children with Cerebral Palsy aims to improve the process of feeding, digestion, and bladder or bowel functioning.
 The intake of liquids and solids requires a sophisticated process.
-There are two major ways to swallow food, both may present problems to a child with a movement impairment.
+There are two major ways to swallow food and both may present problems to a child with a movement impairment.

-One way to initiate swallowing is through sucking food through the mouth.
+One way to initiate swallowing is by sucking food through the mouth.
 The second is by collecting the food on the tongue, then moving the food to the back of the throat to initiate swallowing.
-This may be difficult to some children with cerebral palsy, particularly when they have impairment to the facial muscles that control these movements.
+This may be difficult for some children with Cerebral Palsy, particularly when they have impairment to the facial muscles that control these movements.